Benjamin20771/Net-150/Modules/Lab 6-2 journal.md

 # Lab 6-2

 ### Summary of Classful Subnetting
 This lab was interesting for me because I struggled with it a decent amount.
 We made three separate networks and connected them all.
 The photo below helped out a lot as it explained what to use the IPs for.
+When connecting networks they all have their ending like 0-31, 32-63, 64-95, etc. ex.
+192.168.1.1.

 ### Commands